-Grease Trap Services in San Diego
+Grease Trap Services In San Diego

 Reliable Installation & Grease Trap Plumbing Service

 Grease traps, also known as grease interceptors, separate the FOG from the wastewater before it enters the septic system.
-A grease trap is a tank that kitchen wastewater flows through before moving on to the septic system.
+A grease trap is a tank where kitchen wastewater flows through before moving to the septic system.

 Homes around San Diego do not typically have grease traps.
 The common household drain can usually handle the little bit of FOG produced in a home (especially if you take proper care of your plumbing with routine drain cleaning).

-If your home already has a grease trap, it needs to be pumped depending on the regulations set forth by your wastewater district, or may just be on an as-needed basis.
+If your home already has a grease trap, it needs to be pumped depending on the regulations set forth by your wastewater district or may just be on an as-needed basis.
 This isn’t a pretty job and may smell pretty foul.
 In fact, it may not just need pumping.
 You may need to have the grease lines hydro-jetted.
 If repair is needed, this will likely require some digging.

 Cleaning a grease trap is a long task, so you’ll need to set aside a substantial amount of time from your day.
-For the best results, follow these steps:

-Remove the grease trap lid carefully and make sure you don’t damage the gaskets on the lid.
+1. Remove the grease trap lid carefully and make sure you don’t damage the gaskets on the lid.

-Using a bucket or small pump, remove the water from the grease trap and set it aside.
+2. Using a bucket or small pump, remove the water from the grease trap and set it aside.

-Scrub the trap and flush the screens out.
+4. Scrub the trap and flush the screens out.

-Reinstall any parts you removed to clean and replace the lid.
+6. Reinstall any parts you removed to clean and replace the lid.

 Who to Call for Installation, Maintenance, or Repair

 Our plumbing technicians are licensed, insured, and very well-trained.
 In addition to our courteous and clean service, our work is backed by our 100% Satisfaction Guarantee in writing.